-CCDA Celebrates National Disability Employment Awareness Month and the ADA 30th Anniversary
+CCDA Celebrates 75 Years of National Disability Employment Awareness Month and the Americans with Disabilities Act 30th Anniversary

 The California Commission on Disability Access is proud to celebrate the 75th anniversary of National Disability Employment Awareness Month (NDEAM) and the 30th anniversary of the Americans with Disabilities Act (ADA).

 Since the ADA was signed into law on July 26, 1990, the civil rights law works to increase the inclusion of people with disabilities in all aspects of life and to prohibit discrimination.
 People with disabilities are protected by the ADA in areas such as employment, education, transportation, and all public and private places open to the general public.